Welcome to the Board of

 The Board of Osteopathic Licensure is responsible for helping to ensure the health and safety of the public of this State.
 It is the responsibility of the Board to determine which applicants qualify to practice osteopathic medicine in the State of Maine by regulating the practice of its licensees.

-Important Information from the Drug Enforcement Administration (DEA) - May 2023
+Important Information from the Drug Enforcement Administration (DEA) - May 2023 (New report of this in DEC 2023)

 The Drug Enforcement Administration is warning of a widespread fraud scheme in which criminals are posing as DEA agents.
 Scammers are calling doctors and other medical professionals demanding money, and threatening jail and revocation of medical licenses.